tonykploomber/jupysql/doc/community/developer-guide.md

 To address this issue, we can use `sqlglot` to create a construct that can be compiled across multiple SQL dialects.
 This clause will allow us to write a single SQL query that can be translated to different database dialects, then use it for calculating the metadata (e.g. metadata used by boxplot)

-In this document, we'll explain how to build generic SQL constructs and provide examples of how it can be used in our codebase.
+In this section, we'll explain how to build generic SQL constructs and provide examples of how it can be used in our codebase.
 We will also include instructions on how to add support for additional database dialects.

 ### Approach 1 - Provide the general SQL Clause